A drawdown is the peak-to-trough decline in return experienced by an asset during a specified time period.

 Where can I find it?

-Drawdown information for DARWINs and trading trading strategies can be found in two locations.
+Drawdown information for both DARWINs and trading strategies can be found in two locations.

-The maximum drawdown since the very start of the strategy.
-Along with the other most relevant statistics, this information can be found in the table at the top of the DARWIN or strategy page.
+Information related to the maximum drawdown since the very start of the strategy, along with the other most relevant statistics, can be found in the table at the top of the DARWIN or strategy profile.

 This value fluctuates in accordance with the time period selected on the Return/Risk tab within the DARWIN page and can be seen to the right of the return graph.